observability-lab-cse/observability-lab-workshop/troubleshoot/README.md

 # Troubleshoot

-## KV deployement
+## Key Vault deployment

-Re-deployment fails due to deleted KV with same name.
+Re-deployment fails due to a deleted Key Vault with the same name.

-**Solution:** Purge or recover old KV
+**Solution:** Purge or recover the old Key Vault

 Go to portal as shown below:
 ![kv-pure](./kv-purge.jpg)